L-Blondy/lb-lazy-images/README.md

 | Method       | Description
 | ------------ | --------------------------------
 | loadOnScroll | Loads the images with the IntersectionObserver API.
 Fallsback to `loadAll` for older Browsers |
 | loadAll      | Starts loading all the images when called.
-If used as a fallback for `loadOnScroll`

 # Event hooks :